-You’re in good company: in 2022 the Office for National Statistics stated that there were 12.2 million cats in the UK, meaning that they are second only to dogs (12.5 million) as the nation’s most popular pet.
+You’re in good company: in 2023 the PDSA stated that there were 11 million cats in the UK, meaning that they are second only to dogs (12.5 million) as the nation’s most popular pet.
 It is thought that over a quarter of British households now have a pet cat.

 Caring for cats and kittens

 In many ways, looking after a cat could not be simpler.
 Not only are they small, quiet and largely unobtrusive; but they exercise themselves and their key personality trait is their fierce independence.
 To own a cat is to give a home to a single-minded creature that will be happy to spend much of the day keeping their own company.
 Combine this with some of their other remarkable physical and evolutionary traits and you’ll perhaps sometimes start to wonder if your cat needs you to do anything for them at all: they are graceful, powerful, athletic acrobats; inquisitive and canny problem solvers; and silent, deadly assassins.

 For all this, however, cats are also extremely sensitive.
 They are easily upset by changes in their routine, by new objects or people, or by unusual sights or sounds.
 In addition to the obvious role you will play in their feeding, hygiene and general health, another key role a cat owner plays is to provide a stable and safe sanctuary for their pet: somewhere they can retreat to with feelings of comfort and security.